soroushkavousi/fireplace-api/README.md

 - Check [The nlog.config](Application/Tools/NLog/nlog.config)
 - Check [The LogExtensions.cs](Domain/Extensions/LogExtensions.cs)
 - Has Sensitive Data Masking
-- Log directory path can be specified in the environment variables
+- The directory of the log files can be specified in the environment variables
 - Each log line has Request Info, Process Info, Code Location, Log Time, Execution Time, Parameters Involved, Title, Message, and Exception
-- Each part of a log line has its padding and reserved space
+- Each part of a log line has its padding and reserved space for readability

 **13. Sign up and Log in methods**